 Here’s where things get weird.
 You want mac ’n’ cheese on a hot dog?
-Maybe a California dog—heaped with caramelized onions—is more up your alley?
+Or maybe a California dog—heaped with caramelized onions—is more up your alley?
 Feel free to add bacon on top, too, because at this point, why wouldn’t you?
-This hot dog shack’s got two stands, plus nachos, draft beer and even hot chocolate.
+This hot dog shack’s got two stands slinging ultra-topped dogs, plus nachos, draft beer and even hot chocolate.
 It’s nothing fancy, but it’ll squash those hot dog cravings you get every time you watch sports.
 There are classics like a chili dog, too, but c’mon—let’s get weird.

 Find it: on the Main Concourse at sections 102 and 112

-This quintessential L.A. brewery has its own outpost here, but of course you can find more than a few varieties of Golden Road brews on draft plus a signature cocktail.
+This quintessential L.A. brewery has its own outpost here, so of course you can find more than a few varieties of Golden Road brews on draft—and a signature cocktail.
 This is a spot for gastropub fare, including stuffed garlic bread, fried calamari, poke nachos, salads and hand-battered corn dogs.
 Honestly, just typing the words “stuffed garlic bread” has us hungry.

 Find it: on the Main Concourse, across from section 118

-Chef Ludo Lefebvre’s fried-chicken concept is one of the top picks at this venue, and it’s easy to understand why: It isn’t every day you’ve got the option of fried chicken, honey lavender biscuits and herbs de Provence-sprinkled chicken strips from one of the country’s top French chefs.
+Chef Ludo Lefebvre’s fried-chicken concept is one of our top picks at this venue, and it’s clear why: It isn’t every day you’ve got the option of fried chicken, honey lavender biscuits and herbs de Provence-sprinkled chicken strips from one of the country’s top French chefs.
 Want an even sweeter finish?
-Grab the sizeable sweet-and-salty ice cream sandwich.
+Grab the sizeable sweet-and-salty ice cream sandwich for dessert.

 Find it: on the Main Concourse, across from section 119

-One of the few upper-deck food stalls worth a stop, this BBQ hole in the wall serves some of the stadium’s most massive meals—and they’re messy, too.
-So grab a napkin.
+One of the few upper-deck food stalls worth a stop, this BBQ stall serves some of the stadium’s most massive meals—and they’re messy, too, so grab a napkin.
 Grab all the napkins.
 Then you can dig into hulking coleslaw-stacked brisket and pulled pork sandwiches without fearing too much mess and humiliation—unless one of the cameras catches you.